 Clutching the diary to her chest, mainly to stop her heart from pounding, Taylor lent her head back, breathing heavily.

-Rowan was tempted to offer her an oxygen mask, but if her personality remained even if her memories didn't, she'd bluntly refuse.
+Rowan was tempted to offer her an oxygen mask, but if her personality remained even without her memories, she'd refuse.
+Refuse and probably laugh at him.

 Slowly, Taylor brought the diary down from her chest, opening it to the first page.